Consistent End-to-End Estimation for Counterfactual Fairness: Dataset

 \subsection{Semi-synthetic data}

-\textbf{LSAC dataset.} The Law School (LSAC) dataset \citep{wightman1998lsac} contains information about the law school admission records.
+\textbf{LSAC dataset.} The Law School (LSAC) dataset \cite{wightman1998lsac} contains information about the law school admission records.
 We use the LSAC dataset to construct two semi-synthetic datasets.
 In both, we set the sensitive attribute to \emph{gender}.
 We take \emph{resident} and \emph{race} from the LSAC dataset as confounding variables.
 The \emph{LSAT} and \emph{GPA} are the mediator variables, and the \emph{admissions decision} is our target variable.
 We simulate 101,570 samples and use 20\% as the test set.
 We denote $M_1$ as GPA score, $M_2$ as LSAT score, $X_1$ as resident, and $X_2$ as race.
 Further, $w_{X_1}, w_{X_2}, w_{A}, w_{M_1}, w_{M_2} $ are the coefficients. $U_{M_1}, U_{M_2}, U_Y$ are the Gaussian noise.
 Let $\sigma(x) = \frac{1}{1 + \mathrm{e}^{-x}}$ represent the sigmoid function.

-We then produce the two different semi-synthetic datasets as follows.
-The main difference is whether we use a rather simple sigmoid function or a complex sinus function that could make extrapolation more challenging for our \methodshort.
+We follow the prior work \cite{bica2020} to produce two different semi-synthetic datasets as follows.
+For the first one, we use the sigmoid function on linear combinations and for the second one, we use the sinus function that could make extrapolation more challenging for our \methodshort.

 { $\blacksquare$}~Semi-synthetic dataset ``sigmoid'':

 { $\blacksquare$}~Semi-synthetic ``sin'':